 Council supports the provision of public art across our Local Government Area (LGA).
-This Policy (and associated Guidelines) aims to provide a framework for the acquisition, assessment, development and management of public art in the Georges River LGA in accordance with community needs and industry best practice.
+This Policy (and Public Art Guidelines for Developers) aim to provide a framework for the acquisition, assessment, development and management of public art in the Georges River LGA in accordance with community needs and industry best practice.